predix-ui/predix-ui/_pages/develop/context-browser.md

 </px-context-browser>
 ```

-If you want to configure any keys, *you must set all the keys* -- even keys that you do not want to change.
+If you want to configure any keys, *you must set all the keys* -- even keys that you do not want to changef from their default value.
 If any of the keys are not defined, the context browser will fail.

 # Lazy load items

 The context browser is designed to handle small and large trees of context items.
 While the context browser can handle very large trees (e.g. 20,000+ items with 12 levels of hierarchy), the limitation in displaying such a large amount of data is usually the long wait time required to request the data from a backend server.
 Preparing complex asset models on the server to send to the client may require many expensive computations to join different pieces of an asset tree together.

-Apps loading a relatively small amount of asset data (i.e. >100 items) should probably just send the entire tree to the client in one request if the server can easily handle the request in less than ~200ms.
-Apps with a large set of data that can't be returned in a single response from the server, or that will more than 250ms to prepare before sending back, should load only part of the tree and load any additional data on the fly as the user navigates the context browser.
+Apps loading a relatively small amount of asset data (i.e. <100 items) should probably just send the entire tree to the client in one request if the server can easily handle the request in less than ~200ms.
+Apps with a large set of data that can't be returned in a single response from the server, or that will take more than 250ms to send the data back, should load only part of the tree and load any additional data ad hoc as the user navigates the context browser.

 ### Example: 4 regions, 10,000 trucks